Microsoft Edge - Deployment Guide for IT Pros

 Microsoft Edge lets you stay up-to-date through the Microsoft Store and to manage your enterprise through Group Policy or your mobile device management (MDM) tools.

-Also, if you've arrived here looking for Internet Explorer 11 content, you'll need to go to the Internet Explorer 11 (IE11) area.
+If you are looking for Internet Explorer 11 content, please visit the Internet Explorer 11 (IE11) area.

 In this section

 |Change history for Microsoft Edge||Lists new and updated topics in the Microsoft Edge documentation for both Windows 10 and Windows 10 Mobile.|